craffaele/calculator/README.md

 ## Usage

-- Beginning your entry with just an operator/ decimal will stub out an expression or float for you.
+- Beginning an entry with just an operator/ decimal will stub out an expression or float for you.
 Ex: 0+3 or 0.3
 - Submit entry for evaluation with Enter or '='.

 ## Installation